AblionGE/IntelligentAgents2015/deliberative/doc/report.md

 # Representation of states, goals and transitions

 #### State
-We represent a state by four parameters: the agent's position, a set of tasks carried by the agent, a set of tasks that are free and a set of tasks that are already delivered :
+We represent a state by four parameters: the agent's position, a set of tasks carried by the agent, a set of tasks that are free and a set of tasks that are already delivered (this is the simplest way to represent a state with minimum informations) :

 $$S = \{ (position, takenTasks, freeTasks, deliveredTasks) \}$$